Will Sleep Training Affect Attachment With My Child?

 You can set boundaries around sleep and maintain a secure attachment with your child.
 Nothing in parenting is black and white.
 Being a responsive, loving (and wonderfully imperfect) caregiver to your child, teaches that your child can trust and depend on you to meet their needs.
 And remember, sleep is a need – for your child, and for you too.

 Feeling more assured with your decision to sleep train, but don’t know where to start?
 We’d love to help you teach your child healthy sleep habits!
-Fill out our contact form and we will send you a link to schedule a free intro call where we can learn more and talk about working together.
+Schedule your free discovery call today.

 P.S.
 Want to stay connected?

 Sign up to receive our monthly "Scoop" email newsletter!